Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - calisthenics/callisthenics: (a system of) simple (physical) exercises that're done to make the body firm, able to stretch easily, and more attractive.
 - prosaic: without interest, imagination, and excitement.
 - sumptuous: impressive in a way that seems expensive.
-- vacuous: not expressing or showing intelligent thought or purpose.
+- vacuous/vacuity: not expressing or showing intelligent thought or purpose.
 - garner: to collect something, usually after much work or with difficulty.
 - pedantry: the quality of being too interested in formal rules and small details that're not important.
 - tapestry: a piece of cloth with a pattern or picture that's created by sewing or weaving different colored threads onto a special type of strong cloth.
 (Def 2: something that's made of many different parts.)